Atlanta defense left reeling from late collapse

 HOUSTON — He came from Seattle with a well-earned reputation.
-Dan Quinn was defensive coordinator for the Seahawks, curator of the so-called “Legion of Boom,” that won a Super Bowl and almost won another.
+Dan Quinn was the defensive coordinator of the Seahawks, curator of the so-called “Legion of Boom.”
+Seattle won one Super Bowl and almost won another.

-The Atlanta Falcons made Quinn their head coach before the 2015 and with his strategy and tactics — and draft picks — he made them National Conference champion.
+The Atlanta Falcons made Quinn their head coach before the 2015 season, and with his strategy and tactics — and draft picks — he made them the 2016 NFC champion.

 Super Bowl

-That defense held Quinn’s former team, Seattle, and quarterback Russell Wilson to 10 points in the first half of the NFC Divisional Playoff, Aaron Rodgers and the Packers to zero points the first half of the NFC Championship and Tom Brady and the Patriots to three points the first half of Sunday’s Super Bowl LI.
+That defense held Quinn’s former team, Seattle, and quarterback Russell Wilson to 10 points in the first half of a divisional playoff game.
+It held Aaron Rodgers and the Packers to zero points in the first half of the NFC Championship Game.
+Then it held Tom Brady and the Patriots to three points in the first half of Super Bowl LI on Sunday night.

-“For sure we ran out of gas,” said a still stunned Quinn.

 Not surprising.
-Even in the first half, when New England could get only a field goal, it had the ball 19 minutes 35 seconds, two thirds of the time.
-In the end, the Patriots had 40 minutes 31 seconds of possession time, including the entire 3:47 overtime.
+Even in the first half, when New England could get only a field goal, it had the ball for 19 minutes, 35 seconds, two-thirds of the time.
+In the end, the Patriots had 40 minutes, 31 seconds of possession time, including the entire 3:58 in overtime.

 While ball control is not always a determination of winning and losing, it provides a more than adequate explanation.
 If one team always has the ball, the other team is struggling to stay in the game, even when it grabs a fumble and returns an interception for a touchdown.

-That was done by cornerback Robert Alford, who went 82 yards after picking off a Tom Brady pass and gleefully raced untouched for the score.
-But later there was no joy for Alford, or others in the defense.
+That was done by cornerback Robert Alford, who picked off Tom Brady’s pass and gleefully raced 82 yards untouched to give the Falcons a 21-0 lead.
+But later there was no joy for Alford or his defensive teammates.

-One of those plays was that ricochet reception by New England’s Julian Edelman with 2:38 in the fourth quarter, on a second and 10 pass from the Pats 36.
-Alford seemed to have intercepted but couldn’t hold the ball in a collision of several bodies.
+One of those plays was that ricochet reception by New England’s Julian Edelman in the fourth quarter on a second-and-10 pass from the Patriots’ 36.
+Alford seemed to have intercepted it but couldn’t hold the ball in a collision of several bodies.
 As replay verified, Edelman made a spectacular catch inches above the ground.

 “I was falling,” Alford said.
 “Give Edelman credit.
 He made a great catch.”